-Today, you are likely to spend a great deal of time wandering around the downtown area looking to buy either handcrafted decorations to hang on your walls or throw pillows for your bed.
-Be on the lookout for high interest rates.
+Today, you are likely to spend a great deal of time searching for a specialty store wanting to buy either a birthday gift for your grandfather or a pleather CD case.
+Be on the lookout for fairy dust that tastes like salt.

 Your Complete Scope

 Ragnar Frisch and Jan Tinbergen were the 1st Nobel Prize winners in Economics in 1969.